by Rico Trebeljahr

 They are like tiny specks of dust, barely visible to the naked eye.
 And the amount of dexterity and patience that is necessary to create even one of these miniature art pieces is astonishing and there are only a handful of people in the world who practice this curious form of art.
 Collecting, cleaning, arranging, and fixing the diatoms is a process that can take days or even weeks.

 But in the end, the result of all this work is absolutely worth it.
-I've organized the images by the people who created them, with a note of the photographer.
-None of these images are my own, I gave credit were I could find it.
+I've organized the images by the people who created them, with a note and links to the photographer.
+None of these images are my own, I gave credit where I could find it.
 But now, without further ado let's dive into the world of diatom arrangements.

 Behold.
 The hidden beauty of diatoms.